fresheneesz/bitcoinThroughputAnalysis/README.md

 # Conclusions

-We are currently well into the danger zone of transaction throughput.
+At the moment, we are likely well into the danger zone of transaction throughput.
 Using the very rough, hypothetical goals I used to do this analysis, Bitcoin cannot securely handle the amount of transactions it is currently processing.
 This is a problem not only for users who don't have access to machines that can run a full node, but for the Bitcoin network as a whole.
 If not enough people can run full nodes, it puts even those who can run full nodes at risk.
 If 95% of users are using SPV and a malicious chain happens, it means the 5% who are running full nodes suddenly can't pay or be paid by 95% of the world.
 That's a problem for everyone, not just the SPV nodes that have been tricked.

-I should stress that the goals used for this analysis are not well-researched enough to be taken for granted, and those goals should be reevaluated.
-I made it easy to change the goals in the [bottlenecks.xlsx](https://github.com/fresheneesz/bitcoinThroughputAnalysis/blob/master/bottlenecks.xlsx?raw=true) spreadsheet, so its easy to see the analysis for various any goals one might want to choose.

-However, this can be backed up by looking at current usage estimates.
+This can be backed up by looking at current usage estimates.
 It looks like there are around 100,000 full nodes running out there (see [lukejr's counter](https://luke.dashjr.org/programs/bitcoin/files/charts/software.html) and [a snapshot from May](https://twitter.com/francispouliot_/status/1125139855313387520)).
 However, since there are around 7 million active bitcoin users<sup>[39]</sup>, the vast majority of active users are not running full nodes - only about 1%.
 Now a large fraction of those people probably also unsafely store their coins on exchanges.
 While that can't really be considered the fault of Bitcoin software or the Bitcoin network, the likelihood is that if most of those people got off exchanges they would move to a light wallet of some kind.
-It's simply not at all safe for 99% of the network to run a wallet that can't determine whether the chain with the most work is a valid Bitcoin chain, much less wallets that have [all the problems of current SPV clients](#spv-nodes).
+It's simply not safe for 99% of the network to run a wallet that can't determine whether the chain with the most work is a valid Bitcoin chain, much less wallets that have [all the problems of current SPV clients](#spv-nodes).

+I should stress that the goals used for this analysis are not well-researched enough to be taken for granted, and those goals should be reevaluated.
+I made it easy to change the goals in the [bottlenecks.xlsx](https://github.com/fresheneesz/bitcoinThroughputAnalysis/blob/master/bottlenecks.xlsx?raw=true) spreadsheet, so its easy to see the analysis for various any goals one might want to choose.

+Also, these calculations are estimates of the limits to Bitcoin throughput.
+Best engineering practices include setting tolerances well within limits, not barely at limits.
+This is done because of uncertainties in the safety of estimated numbers and the models used to calculate them.
+Its basically the professional manifestation of the adage "better safe than sorry".

 Anyways, the good news is that ideas that have already been thought through can substantially scale Bitcoin to bring us back into a secure state.
 This will likely take many years to reach, but its very heartening that we have so much headroom to improve Bitcoin from its already impressive position.

-However, there is still the spectre of mining centraliztion pressure, especially in the form of latency - which is particularly difficult to improve.
-If it weren't for mining centralization pressure, we should be able to safely process upwards of 200 transactions per second on-chain, even in worst-case adversarial scenarios.
-If these technologies take 10 years to come out, machines and connections should be powerful enough at that point to process more than 1000 TPS, nearing the level of Visa (~1700 tps).
-In conjunction with the lightning network, transctions per second could be virtually infinite, while number of users becomes the limit.
-However, on-chain transactions are costly for everyone and shouldn't be taken for granted.
-Mining centralization pressure is by far the narrowest bottleneck Bitcoin has, and if left unaddressed could either hold bitcoin back at current transaction throughput levels, or could cause the system to become unacceptably centralized.
+Based on these estimates, it wouldn't surprise me if we could engineer Bitcoin to be able to safely execute over 100 transactions per second in 10 years.

 We should remember that people like Luke Jr are right to worry about our Bitcoin's curent state.
 It is unsafe to raise the maximum block size at the moment until new scaling technologies are incorporated into Bitcoin.
 In fact, it was unsafe to have increased the maximum blocksize during segwit.
 We can build a safe currency in the near future, but for now we need to be patient and understand the limitations of the technology we have today.

+I believe the two most important technologies for Bitcoin on the front of scalability are:

+* Fraud Proofs - These are required for multiple other scalability solutions and would allow the majority of users to use SPV without compromising the integrity of the network.
+* Accumulators - These can allow us to eliminate the problem of UTXO growth.

 Most importantly, I strongly recommend that the Bitcoin community come together and decide on relevant minimum system-requirements to support.
 If we decide on that, we can use this kind of methodology to make a strong case for what the blocksize limit should be at any point in time.
 It would also help us prioritize solving the worst bottlenecks first.